Whitewater and Rock Campus Libraries

 Cord O. Wells, interim 1967

-Hyer oversaw construction of the East Wing of Old Main (now Hyer Hall), growing the school from the smallest to the second largest Normal School in the state.
-The name changed to Whitewater State Teachers College, during his tenure, and the school become the first college in the state to grant four-year college degrees.
+Hyer oversaw the construction of the East Wing of Old Main (now Hyer Hall), growing the school from the smallest to the second-largest Normal School in the state.
+The name changed to Whitewater State Teachers College, during his tenure, and the school became the first college in the state to grant four-year college degrees.
 Fraternities and sororities first appeared on campus during his tenure.
 The remaining East Wing was renamed Hyer Hall after Old Main was destroyed by fire in 1970.

 George C. Shutts, Interim 1911 - 1912